UC Merced & UC Riverside join LLNL for a Data Science Challenge

 Questions?

-The application period closed on April 3.
+The 2025 application period will open on Feb 1.
 Questions?
 DataScienceChallenge [at] llnl.gov (DataScienceChallenge[at]llnl[dot]gov)

 What it takes